ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 > As far as I can see "set"  message replies contains the version "field" however, "status" messages does not, so I do not have a more elegant way of determining the version on the "status" messages other than clear text meaning 3.1, and encrypted meaning 3.3.

 ### Version 3.4 Protocol
-Version 3.4 is quite similar to the 3.3 version, except the CRC32 checksum is replaced with a HMAC based on SHA-256.
+Version 3.4 is similar to the 3.3 version, except the CRC32 checksum is replaced with a HMAC based on SHA-256.
 It is also slightly changed what data it uses for encrypting.

-Driver should have support for sending 3.4 messages, however it is not tested as I do not own a 3.4 device.
-So the support was developed using the tinytuya python module and comparing its output to what is generated in the driver.
-You might notice that the drivers have added a Self Test feature.
-What this does is to generate the message and compare against expected known good data.
+In addition protocol version 3.4 implements a session concept where HE has to set up a session with the device which results in a session key, specific to that session.
+When the session is over, the new session key has to be generated.
+All this happens under the hood in the driver.

+The 3.4 version has been tested with a RGBW bulb.
+If you have feedback on the other drivers please reach out.

 ***